Ashish-Reddy-T/Handwriting_Recognition_from_Scratch/README.md

-# MNIST Neural Network Classifier
+# MNIST Neural Network Classifier from Scratch

-This project implements a simple neural network to classify handwritten digits from the MNIST dataset.
-The neural network uses the following structure:
+This project implements a simple feedforward neural network from scratch (without using deep learning libraries like TensorFlow or PyTorch) to classify handwritten digits from the MNIST dataset.
+The model is trained using mini-batch gradient descent and features one hidden layer with ReLU activation and a softmax output layer.

+---

+## Features

+- Fully connected neural network with:
-- __Input layer__: 784 neurons (28x28 pixels per image flattened into a vector)
+  - __Input layer__: 784 neurons (28x28 pixels)
-- __Hidden layer__: 128 neurons with ReLU activation
+  - __Hidden layer__: 128 neurons (`ReLU` activation)
-- __Output layer__: 10 neurons (representing digits 0 to 9) with softmax activation for classification
+  - __Output layer__: 10 neurons (`Softmax` activation)

-The model is trained using stochastic gradient descent with mini-batches, and the cross-entropy loss function is used for training.
+- __One-hot__ encoded labels for classification
+- Mini-batch gradient descent for efficient training
+- `He` initialization for weight initialization
+- Interactive prediction on test data

 ---